Lasers have been around in dentistry since 1989 and have a number of different uses.

-How do lasers work in dentistry?
+How do lasers work?

 Compared to the traditional dental drill, lasers:

-- Minimise bleeding and swelling during soft tissue treatments
+- Minimise bleeding and swelling during soft tissue treatments and reduce healing time

-The disadvantages of lasers are that:
+The disadvantages of lasers are: